urql-graphql/urql/docs/advanced/server-side-rendering.md

 ## The SSR Exchange

 The `ssrExchange` has two functions.
-On the server-side it's able to gather all results as they're being fetched, which can then be serialised and sent to the client.
-On the client-side it's able to use these serialised results to rehydrate and render the application without refetching this data.
+On the server-side it's able to gather all results as they're being fetched, which can then be serialized and sent to the client.
+On the client-side it's able to use these serialized results to rehydrate and render the application without refetching this data.

 To start out with the `ssrExchange` we have to add the exchange to our `Client`: